adityabasarkar/PersonalProjects/README.md

 # PersonalProjects
-This is a space designated to my personal coding projects
+This is a space designated to my personal coding projects and for experimenting with github and git bash.